JJFABxIT/SleepAPI/README.md

-# sleepAPI
+# SleepAPI

-A small flask API to be used with HomeAssistant.
+A small flask API I use with HomeAssistant.
 Allows setting Sleep or Shutdown states on PC via POST request